VCSTDN2024/prog7311-part3-poe-ST10038937/README.md

 - **Build Errors:** Run `dotnet clean` followed by `dotnet restore` to resolve potential dependency issues.
 - **File Locked Errors:** Ensure no previous instances of the application are still running in the background.
 Use your system's Task Manager to terminate any lingering `ST10038937_prog7311_poe1.exe` processes.

-## Screenshots

-*(Screenshots of the final application, including the dashboard, forum, and product pages, will be added here.)*

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.